onstash/blog.onstash.me/content/blog/nginx-subdomain-config.md

 ---
 Configuring nginx for subdomains in the same machine was confusing for me.
 So I am writing this tutorial primarily for (self)reference but people can find it useful.
 Without much ado, let's get started.

+For those of you who don't know what nginx is exactly, head over to this [freeCodeCamp article](https://medium.freecodecamp.org/an-introduction-to-nginx-for-developers-62179b6a458f) as a starting point.

 I assume you're on a linux machine and you know what nginx means.

 First and foremost, install nginx -